About the degree programme

 Check out our student blog

-Our team of SPS student writers share their experiences and thoughts on the things that matter to them on our student blog.
+Our team of SPS student writers share their experiences and thoughts on the things that matter to them on our student blog, for example:

 • writing your first assignment